ahmadkurdo/Type-safe-LINQ-in-memory/README.md

 )
 ```

-We expect this code to make use of the `keyof` type operator, the _type homomorphism_, and in general the [advanced types of TypeScript](https://www.typescriptlang.org/docs/handbook/advanced-types.html).
+The code makes use of the `keyof` type operator, the _type homomorphism_, and in general the [advanced types of TypeScript](https://www.typescriptlang.org/docs/handbook/advanced-types.html).
 This implies that the code above will have type\:

 ```typescript
 {